abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 [Sudoku] is a number placement puzzle.
 It consists of a 9x9 grid which is to be filled with digits from 1 to 9 such that each row, each column and each of the nine 3x3 sub-grids contain all of the digits.
 Some of the cells of the grid come pre-filled and the player has to fill the rest.

-[Haskell] is a purely functional programming language and it's a good choice to solve Sudoku given the problem's [combinatorial] nature.
+[Haskell] is a purely functional programming language and is a good choice to solve Sudoku given the problem's [combinatorial] nature.
 In fact, a lot of people have solved Sudoku in Haskell already and some of those solutions are listed on the [Haskell Wiki].
 The aim of this series of posts is to write a **fast** Haskell Sudoku solver, so we'll focus on both implementing the solution and making it efficient, step-by-step.

 <!--more-->